bsper2/puppet-profile_firewall/README.md

 Keys must be in "CHAIN:TABLE:PROTOCOL" format.
 Values must be an Array of strings in Ruby regex format.

-Example that tells puppet to leave any rule that has the string `Keep this`
+Example that tells puppet to leave any rule in `INPUT:filter:IPv4` that has the string `Keep this`
 ```
 profile_firewall::ignores:
   INPUT:filter:IPv4: "Keep this"